ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ### Host

-The host decides what everyone plays and how: they pick the beatmap, the [mods](#mods), the [team mode](#team-modes), and the [win condition](#win-conditions), and they start the match.
-The host can also kick players, lock and unlock slots, and transfer room ownership to anyone else in the match.
+The host decides what everyone plays and how: they pick the beatmap, the [mods](#mods), the [team mode](#team-modes) and the [win condition](#win-conditions), and they start the match.
+The host can also kick players, lock and unlock slots and transfer room ownership to anyone else in the match.

 If the host leaves, the privileges are automatically transferred to the next player in slot order, so a match is never left without one.
 Once the last player has left, the match is closed.
 Matches made with `!mp` commands are an exception to both: they are run with chat commands instead of a host, and stay open for 30 minutes after everyone has left.